The PLM Green Global Alliance

 We invite working professionals, researchers, teachers, students, users, developers, marketers, and followers of these applications to share examples and case studies of how PLM technologies have been used to:

-- √ make products and processes more efficient
+- √ make products and processes more efficient and sustainable

 - √ find and develop new sources of renewable energy